 Below is a checklist of items students must submit in order to apply for a Journalism & Creative Media Department coordinated internship at The Tuscaloosa News.
-Students should have a 2.5 grade point average overall, have completed JCM303 News Writing and Reporting with a qualifying grade and have completed 45 hours of college work before taking an internship for academic credit.
-A student should be a major or minor in the Department of Journalism & Creative Media.
+Students should have a minimum 2.5 grade point average, have completed JCM 303 News Writing and Reporting with a qualifying grade and have completed 45 hours of college work before taking an internship for academic credit.

 –your reasons for wanting the internship

 –the number of hours per week you can work

 Your letter should be formatted as a professional business letter.

 Do not send the letter to the News.
 Submit it and your accompanying materials to Professor Mayfield.
 (See email address below.)

 — Several (3-5) examples of your journalistic work.
 If you have professional or student publication clips, submit these.
 If you do not have published work, submit outstanding examples from class assignments.